#1: Always popular, the John Boos R03 reversible maple cutting board. Extra large with 24" x 18" surface.

 Wood Cutting Boards (maple, oak, cherry, walnut, etc)

-The safe and proper way to clean a cutting board is to wash it like any regular dish, using plenty of hot water (the hotter, the better), soap and mechanical scrubbing (aka “put your elbow into it!”).
+The safe and proper way to clean a cutting board is to wash it like any regular dish, using plenty of hot water (the hotter, the better), soap and mechanical scrubbing ( aka “put your elbow into it!”).
 If the board has been exposed to raw meat, then after you’re done washing, use a sanitizing solution of 1 part vinegar, 4 parts water and wipe the board down, then pat dry.
-If you want to be extra sure, then the USDA Recommendation is to soak your board in a solution of 1 tablespoon of bleach per gallon of water for a few minutes, then dry it with paper towels.
+If you want to be extra sure, then the USDA Recommendation is to soak your board in a solution of 1 tablespoon of bleach per gallon of water for a few minutes, then dry it with cloth or paper towels.

 Plastic Cutting Boards